OlajideFemi/Carbon-Footprint/Index.md

 ## Contribution

 Interested in contributing?
-We love your enthusiasm!
-Check out our [Contribution Guidelines](/contributing) for more information.
+I love your enthusiasm!
+Check out my [Contribution Guidelines](/contributing) for more information.

 ## License

-Project Name is made available under the [MIT License](/license).
+Carbon Footprint Data Analysis is made available under the [MIT License](/license).